Discover the best of Sintra in a day: Quinta da Regaleira and Pena Palace

-Once you get to the Rossio station, go to the first floor and you’ll see the ticket booths right in front of you, while the trains are on the left side.
+Once you get to the Rossio station, go to the first floor and you’ll see the ticket booths right in front of you, while the trains are on the right side.
 A round-trip ticket to Sintra costs 4.60 euros.
 There are also ticket machines inside the station if you prefer them.

 Also, don’t panic if you see long queues, they go pretty fast in my experience.